 No resolution shall effect any alteration of these rules unless assented to by two-thirds of the members present at the meeting.

-No addition to or alteration of the rules affecting the Society’s non-profit aims or winding up clause shall be made without the approval of the Inland Revenue Department, and the provisions and effect of this clause shall not be removed from this document and shall be included and implied into any document replacing this document.
+No addition to or alteration of the rules affecting the Society’s non-profit aims or winding up clause shall be made without the approval of theRegistrar of Incorporated Societies, and the provisions and effect of this clause shall not be removed from this document and shall be included and implied into any document replacing this document.